Bhuvi285/auth-mern-app/README.md

 }
 ```

-**Line by line:**

 | Field | Purpose |
 |---|---|
 | `"rewrites"` | Redirects requests to a different destination without changing the URL |
 | `"source": "/(.*)"` | Matches every URL the user visits |
 | `"destination": "/index.html"` | Always serve `index.html` regardless of the URL |

-**Why is this needed?**
+### Why is this needed?

 React is a Single Page Application (SPA) — there is only ONE actual HTML file (`index.html`).
-React Router handles `/login`, `/signup`, `/home` entirely in the browser using JavaScript.
+React Router handles `/login`, `/signup`, `/home` entirely in the browser.
 These are not real server-side pages.

-Without this config, if a user visits `yourapp.vercel.app/home` directly or refreshes the page, Vercel looks for an actual `/home` file on the server, finds nothing, and returns a 404 error.
+Without this config, if a user visits `yourapp.vercel.app/home` directly or refreshes the page, Vercel looks for an actual `/home` file on the server, finds nothing, and returns 404.

-With this config, every URL always serves `index.html` and React Router takes over from there.

 ```
-User visits /home directly in browser
+User visits /home directly
           ↓
 Without vercel.json → Vercel looks for /home file → 404 NOT FOUND
           ↓